nafizjiwa/JAVASCRIPT-Fetch-Requests/README.md

  | PUT|
   |DELETE|

-    `HTTP GET requests - retrieve information or data from a source (server)` `                  - have no body
+    HTTP GET requests - retrieve information or data from a source (server)
+                      - have no body
-    `                  - information required by the source is included in the URL path or query string.`
+                      - information required by the source is included in the URL path or query string.

 Javascript fetch() function makes requests with Promises:<br>
    FETCH API<br>